nickl-dev/greetings/readme.md

 # Greetings

-## Greetings, everyone! 👋 Welcome to...Greetings, which is a social media application where users can register, login, create posts as well as comment and like other users' posts.
+Greetings, everyone! 👋 Welcome to...Greetings, which is a social media application where users can register, login, create posts as well as comment on and like other users' posts.
 Built with React.js, Semantic UI, Express.js, Apollo, GraphQL and MongoDB.

 ### Available Scripts